Rahul-Raviprasad/CommonCodeSnippets/BasicLanguageConstructs/Class.md

 # Class
-Class is common way to have inheritance in many Languages
+Class is common way to define a template for creating objects in many Languages

 ### Java